Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with the ATLAS detector: Introduction

 The \Zlly final state ($\ell = e, \mu$), despite its reduced branching ratio, offers the best sensitivity to the $ H\to Z\gamma$ process, as it can be efficiently triggered on and clearly distinguished from background events produced in proton--proton ($pp$) collisions.
 Furthermore, it benefits from full kinematic reconstruction and excellent invariant mass resolution.
 Both the ATLAS and CMS Collaborations have performed searches for the $H \rightarrow Z(\rightarrow \ell\ell)\gamma$ decay using the \RTwo $pp$ collision dataset, corresponding to an integrated luminosity of about 140~\invfb at $\sqrt{s}=13$~\TeV for each experiment.
-Compared to the background-only hypothesis, ATLAS observed a signal significance of $2.2\sigma$ ($1.2\sigma$ expected) with a measured signal strength, defined by the ratio of the signal yield to the SM prediction, $\mu = 2.0^{+1.0}_{-0.9}$~\cite{HIGG-2018-42}, while CMS reported a signal significance of $2.7\sigma$ ($1.2\sigma$ expected) with $\mu = 2.4\pm0.9$~\cite{CMS-HIG-19-014}.
+Compared to the background-only hypothesis, ATLAS observed an excess of events at $m_{H}=125.09~\mathrm{GeV}$ with a significance of $2.2\sigma$, while the expectation from the SM is $1.2\sigma$ with a measured signal strength, defined by the ratio of the signal yield to the SM prediction, $\mu = 2.0^{+1.0}_{-0.9}$~\cite{HIGG-2018-42}.
+Similarly, the CMS Collaboration reported an excess with a significance of $2.7\sigma$ ($1.2\sigma$ expected) with $\mu = 2.4\pm0.9$~\cite{CMS-HIG-19-014}.
 The combination of these searches yielded the first evidence of \htoZg decays with a significance of $3.4\sigma$ ($1.6\sigma$ expected) with $\mu = 2.2\pm0.7$~\cite{HIGG-2022-22-fixed}.
-All results were consistent with the SM expectation.
+The combined result is consistent with the SM expectation within two standard deviations.